vovagorodok/ArrayUtils/README.md

 When number of elements is greater than 1000 `std::unordered_map` is recommended. \
 More about tests in TESTS.md.

-Library requires STL and c++14 or greater.
+Library requires STL with c++14 or greater.